atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/confirmation-bias.md

 ### Insurance rules

 This is one way business tries to address the confirmation bias problem.
-It does not prevent confirmation bias so much as put a monthly cost on it to make it less risky.
-It places the burden on the insurance company to carry the cost of a mistake the company didn’t find.
-However, this comes with additional oversight by the insurance company.
-They will enforce rules for what the business can and can’t do, and charge the business monthly for holding this liability.
+It does not prevent confirmation bias so much as it places rules on the company to prevent certain errors from happening.
+For instance it may require an inspector (3rd party audit) before u can get a policy on a house.
+Or it will not cover your life insurance if you choose to skydive.
+These rules can prevent certain silly mistakes from happening.

-_How can you apply this practice to your company?_
+**How can you apply this practice to your company?**

-Create parameters of what people can claim with their data.
+Create parameters of what people can and can't claim with their data.
 Restrict certain types of phrases such as anything causal.
-If they make claims that exist outside of those parameters, it does not have approval to be shared.
+If they make claims that exist outside of those parameters, it does not have approval to be shared and so claim is not "insured" by the company.

 ### Culture

 This is another way businesses tries to address the confirmation bias problem.
 They create a culture in which failure is not expected but is understood and does not cost the employee large consequences.
 This has been done most famously in Toyota, where any employee can stop the whole production line if they notice a mistake and in Google X where they celebrate a projects failure with champagne and bonuses.

+This culture helps you to second guess your motives for only showing successful metrics.

-_How can you apply this practice to your company?_
+**How can you apply this practice to your company?**

 Emphasize the mission of your company.
 Show that the mission is more important than feeling good about the success of a product or feature.
 To make real progress toward the goal we are going to mess up a lot and we need to know how we messed up so we can make better decisions in the future.